SrTd-Ly/SrTd-Ly/README.md

 - 👋 Hi, I’m @SrTd-Ly
-- 👀 I’m interested in syberSecurity
+- 👀 I’m interested in CyberSecurity
 - 🌱 I’m currently learning pentesting, programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...